Find your favorite place

 In the woods · On the farm · By the water

-Known as the “City of Seven Hills,” the independent city of Lynchburg forms the center of the Lynchburg metropolitan area, which covers the surrounding Amherst, Appomattox, Bedford, and Campbell counties.
+Known as the “City of Seven Hills,” the independent city of Lynchburg, VA forms the center of the Lynchburg metropolitan area, which covers the surrounding Amherst, Appomattox, Bedford, and Campbell counties.
 Nearby cities include Roanoke, Charlottesville, and Danville.
-Ten designated historic districts give Lynchburg a sense of history, while higher education institutes like Liberty University provide cultural experiences inside the city.
-At the same time, the position of Lynchburg, Virginia land and farms between the foothills of the Blue Ridge Mountains and the banks of the James River offers easy access to hiking, kayaking, river rafting, and skiing.
+Ten designated historic districts give Lynchburg, VA a sense of history, while higher education institutes like Liberty University provide cultural experiences inside the city.
+At the same time, the position of Lynchburg, VA land and farms between the foothills of the Blue Ridge Mountains and the banks of the James River offers easy access to hiking, kayaking, river rafting, and skiing.
 A free circulator bus runs through downtown, while the larger public transport route connects Lynchburg to the historic Kemper Street train station, offering easy access to intercity transportation within Virginia and across the Eastern seaboard.